UCLALibrary/ideptoolkit/digprint.md

 8. Turn on battery pack

 **Battery Pack Settings**
-1. Set flash power for each flash head to the same output on the lighting battery pack, start with "8" but may need to adjust based on test images
+1. Set flash power for each flash head to the same output on the lighting battery pack.
+Start with "8," but you may need to adjust based on test images.
 2. Set channel on battery pack using the "Set" button.
-This will probably be set to "1".
-Any channel is fine, but will need to match the channel in the TTL Flash Remote Setup in the next step.
+This will probably be set to "1."
+Any channel is fine, but you will need to match the channel in the TTL Flash Remote Setup in the next step.
 ![](../assets/img/digprint/image9.jpg)

 **TTL Flash Remote Setup**